Miami España: Ida y Vuelta

 - Apply online

-- An extra $175 will be charged with your first payment.
-These are OSA’s administrative fees.
+- The non-refundable $175 OSA administrative fee will be charged with your first payment.

 - Below is the schedule of payments** to be followed after you secured your spot with your initial $250 fee:

 SCHEDULE OF PAYMENTS: